MinBZK/template_NeRDS/README.md

 ./nerds-standard/script/validate --file_pairs nerds-standard/schemas/richtlijn_schema.json:your-guideline.yaml
 ```

-## Documentation

-See `nerds-standard/latest.md` for the complete specification and example YAML structure.

 ## License

 This project is licensed under the EUPL-1.2 License - see the LICENSE file for details.